fracaen/terraform-my-k8s/README.md

     kubectl get pod
     kubectl logs web-app-pod
     kubectl describe pod web-app
-    kubectl delete po web-app-pod

-## 3.3 Services
+## 3.3 Kubernetes Services
 Services expose a container or group of containers to access from outside the cluster.
 Services can also support load balancing across multiple pods.

+Study the service.yaml file.

+    kubectl create -f service.yaml
+    kubectl get services
+    kubectl describe service web-app-service

+Delete the pod before moving on to deployments:

+    kubectl delete po web-app-pod

+## 3.4 Kubernetes Deployments
+Deployments automate the creation and management of pods.
+You just tell Kubernetes how many replicas / copies you want of your app / pod.
+Deployments are how Kubernetes is most commonly used.

+Study the deployment.yaml file.

+    kubectl create -f deployment.yaml
+    kubectl get deployments
+    kubectl get pods

+Optional:
+1. try changing the image to trxuk/clus-1999-app3 , which shows hostname of the container.
+2. try adding /shutdown at the end of the url

+Change the number of replicas in deployment.yaml , then

+    kubectl apply -f deployment.yaml

+Clean up:

+    kubectl delete service web-app-service
+    kubectl delete deployment web-app-deployment

 # 4. Terraform